Got Questions? We got answers!

 Here’s a great case study on how CPG brand Chomps uses us for their DTC site to compliment their already very strong presence also in retail.
 One of the hurdles many CPG brands face when shifting focus to DTC is customer engagement and retention.
 This is where Because stands out.
 Since we integrate into the Klaviyo cookie, we can personalize your site based on tons of important data about site visitors using your Klaviyo segments, including things like previous buying behavior, whether or not they're already on a subscription, first-time buyers, customers who haven't purchased in the last 180 days, abandoned carts, geolocation like country and state, quiz data, personas, and more.

-Let's say for example that site visitor A and site visitor B both go to your cart on July 12th.
+We have an AB testing functionality that’s typically used for new campaigns to measure the impact on your site.
+You can either test one campaign against another to see which copy, design, colors, etc. perform better, or you can test a campaign against a blank control group which will simulate a “with” and “without” Because experience to track data across both the control and test groups.
+All AB tests will report out in real time on impressions (views), add to carts, orders, conversion rate lift, add to cart rate lift, AOV, and clicks (if applicable).Let's say for example that site visitor A and site visitor B both go to your cart on July 12th.
 Both Visitor A and Visitor B have $50 in their cart and both are in the same Klaviyo segment (aka they have the same rules).
 Visitor A sees no Because campaign (normal cart) and Visitor B sees the Because campaign (cart + Because).

-We track 1 impression for each visitor on that first view (A is the "fake" control impression and B is the real test impression).
+We track 1 impression for each visitor on that first view (A is the control impression and B is the test impression).
 1 visitor could have multiple impressions if they visit the cart and qualify for the campaign multiple times.

 The final point to note is that there is no add to cart rate for cart campaigns because the impression happens after add to cart, but you'll see add to cart rate on all campaigns that are not cart campaigns.